 Including Joint lead applicant / co-applicants in your Stage 2 application

-Access to your application is through your NETSCC REALMS user login.
+Access to your application is through your REALMS user login.
 This should not be shared.
 The Stage 2 application is designed as a collaborative submission.
-As the lead applicant, you can nominate a Joint lead applicant / co-applicants to provide their CV information and collaborate on sections of the application.
+As the lead applicant, you can nominate a Joint lead applicant / co-applicants to provide their personal information via the Applicant Detail Form and collaborate on sections of the application.
 You select the type of access they have to the application.
-As a result of the nomination, your joint lead applicant / co-applicants will be invited via email to login to the REALMS, accept their role and complete their application tasks.
+As a result of the nomination, your joint lead applicant / co-applicants will be invited via email to login to REALMS, accept their role and complete their application tasks.

 If your application includes Joint lead applicant / co-applicants, you will not be able to complete and submit your application until the co-applicant has provided the information that we require from them.

-Once you have completed the details for each co-applicant you should click on the 'Save' button before clicking on the 'Invite' button on the Research Team Instructions page.
-This will then prompt an email to be sent to each co-applicant with a task for them to approve involvement with the project in question and provide the necessary CV information.
+Once you have completed the details for each co-applicant you should click on the 'Save' button before clicking on the 'Invite' button.
+This will then prompt an email to be sent to each co-applicant with a task for them to approve involvement with the project in question and provide the necessary personal information via the Applicant Detail Form.

 The Stage 2 Application, depending on the access permissions granted by the lead applicant, allows the Joint lead applicant / co-applicant to read and/or amend any details in the application.
 It is the responsibility of the lead applicant to ensure that the Joint lead applicant / co-applicants complete all the tasks generated.